"Murder Your Darlings." A Trader's Motto

 Other options for murdering a bad trade include "active trade management."
 Active trade management is where you continually analyze the market situation while in a trade.
 Ideally, a stop loss should still be set, as it acts as a last resort to get you out of the trade if you fail to manually exit the trade before that price is reached.

 With active trade management, you still plan how you will exit the trade.
 Strategize what you will do if various circumstances develop.
 Remember, not all trades will work out as we expect, so consider the possibilities; hatch a plan and then exit according to your plan and what the market does.

 - You have already let the loss get too big.
-This is the worst.
-Because you already let the loss get bigger than it should be, there is a desire to wait for it to come back in your favor before getting out.
+This is the worst; because you already let the loss get bigger than it should be, there is a desire to wait for it to come back in your favor before getting out.
 Get out, you shouldn't be in it anyway.
 If the trade/asset isn't moving much, set a stop loss on it to make sure you get out if it starts moving against you again.
-Once you are out you will feel better, and can start looking for new opportunities (take a break after a big loss).
+Once you are out you will feel better and can start looking for new opportunities.

 - Whether you are using a fixed profit target, or just have one in mind, one of the great sins in trading is letting the price hit your stop loss (for a full loss) when the price had almost reached your profit target.
 In day trading the price moves quickly and getting one chance is often all you get.
 If the price gets close to your profit target, consider that a win.
 Hold it if it keeps moving toward the target, but if it shows signs of slowing down or reversing, exit immediately and take the profit.
 Don't let an almost full winner turn into a full loser.

 Summary on Murdering Your Darlings